MorrissyLab/mosaicMPI/README.md

 - create annotated heatmaps from h5ad
 - _this step can be run any time after_ `cnmfsns postprocess`_, not necessarily in this order_

-### 6. `cnmfsns integrate`
+### 6. `cnmfsns initialize`

 - import multiple cnmf outputs for integration
+    - requires h5mu files from previous runs, or
+    - a config file (spec in progress, see example in 'scripts/example_config.toml')
 - specify an output directory for the integration being performed (eg. "gbm_proteomics")
+- UpSet plot of OD Genes between datasets
 - plot correlation between cohorts
+- plot to compare integration using spearman and pearson
 - plot to decide range of k?
-- plot to compare integration using spearman and pearson

 ### 7. `cnmfsns create-sns`

-- outputs to a subdirectory for this particular set of parameters
+- uses config information from
-- creates SNS map and all plots without metadata
+- creates SNS map and all plots without metadata (fast step)

 ### 8. `cnmfsns annotate-sns`

-- creates spike plots and related data outputs
+- creates spike plots and related data outputs (slower steps)
-- patient